SiaFoundation/siad/modules/renter/siadir/README.md

 **Inbound Complexities**
  - `callLoadSiaDirMetadata` is used to load the directory metadata from disk
-    - The SiaDirSet `readLockMetadata` will use this method to load the metadata from disk
+    - `SiaDirSet.readLockMetadata` will use this method to load the metadata from disk
  - `callDelete` deletes a SiaDir from disk
     - The SiaDirSet `Delete` method uses `callDelete`
  - `LoadSiaDir` loads a SiaDir from disk